monobilisim/monokit/README.md

     - Checks WPPConnect health, phone status.
     - Sends alarm notifications to a Slack webhook.
     - Config: `/etc/mono/wppconnect.yaml`

-- daemon
-    - Daemonizes Monokit, allowing you to run it as a service.
-    - Runs health checks with the specified interval.
-    - Config: `/etc/mono/daemon.yaml`

 - ufw
     - Manages UFW rules by downloading and applying IP lists from URLs.